 (I used to hang out in alt.lasers as well, but the whole crowd moved to photonlexicon, which is more applications-oriented.
 The subreddit r/Optics has some knowledgeable folks too.)

-You can start on Google Groups, but for real use you'll need a mailer with decent filters, such as Thunderbird or Forte Agent.
+Google Groups dropped Usenet support in February 2024, but it wasn't great for real use anyway.
+You'll need a mailer with decent filters, such as Thunderbird or Forte Agent.

 Talk to you there!